gwax/www-gwax/posts/2010/11/the-potato-button-is-the-apex-of-human-technology.rst

 potato button; one need not set a timer, choose a power level, or even, for that matter, push the start button.
-Some number of minutes after pushing the potato button, any raw potatoes one has inserted will emerge as baked potatoes (or a fantastically good faximile thereof).
+Some number of minutes after pushing the potato button, any raw potatoes one has inserted will emerge as baked potatoes (or a fantastically good facsimile thereof).

 The glory of the potato button comes from the combined technological force that is microwaves, heat sensors, microcontrollers capable of